pitastrudl/wekanwiki/FAQ.md

 [#97]: https://github.com/libreboard/libreboard/issues/97

 ## How can I contribute to Libreboard?
-We’re glad you’re interested in helping the LibreBoard project!
+We’re glad you’re interested in helping the Libreboard project!
 We welcome bug reports, enhancement ideas, and pull requests, in our GitHub bug tracker.
 Have a look at the [Contributing][] notes for more information how you can help improve and enhance Libreboard.

 [contributing]: https://github.com/libreboard/libreboard/blob/master/Contributing.md